SIGHPC-SYSPROS/sighpc-syspros.github.io/README.md

 # ACM SIGHPC Systems Professionals Virtual Chapter Website
 The ACM SIGHPC Systems Professionals Virtual Chapter Website

+We are a SIGHPC ACM Chapter focused on the systems staff who stand up high performance systems.
+This includes system admins, storage admins, networking admins, facilities staff - everyone who participates in the process of standing up HPC physical systems.
+We are a community focused on sharing solutions and failures associated with these complicated, novel, cutting-edge systems.

 ## [About Us](AboutUs.md)

 ## [Upcoming Activities](UpcomingActivities.md)